zfalen/gsap-widget/v1.0 - Minified/GSAP_controller_v1.0/README.txt

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/Manoz/pen/hJCqd.

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/Manoz/pen/hJCqd.

 NEED TO ADD TO WORK:

 Add to head -